 This help section covers all of the "general" topics so that we don't have to repeat them in every single artwork preparation guide.
 However, reading this is not a substitute for reading the artwork preparation guide for the product that you want to order.
 Please make sure that you read the artwork preparation guide first.
-Where necessary, that will link you in to the relevant pages of this help.
+Where necessary, each artwork preparation guide will provide a link to the relevant general advice on this page.
 The artwork preparation guides explain what format we can accept your artwork in.

 There are extensive artwork preparation guides for all products.
 When you are on a product page (a page where you generate a quote) look on the right hand side, near the top.
 You will see a link to the relevant Artwork Preparation Guide.
 If you are on a smartphone or small tablet, you will need to click the big blue "i" (for information) button to display this link.
 Click on the link to view the artwork preparation guide for that product.
 If you need help finding the guide or you have any questions at all after reading the guide, just ask the helpdesk.

-One of the topics that we get asked about most frequently is "bleeds".
-A bleed is an "extra bit" of artwork that extends past the edge of your design and is usually expressed in millimetres, i.e. "2mm bleed".
-The bleed area normally contains part of the background images and colour.
+One of the topics that we get asked about most frequently is Bleeds.
+A bleed is an "extra" bit of artwork that extends past the edge of your design and is usually expressed in millimetres, i.e. "2mm bleed".
+The bleed area normally contains a part of your background image or colour.
+As this area is going to get trimmed off, of course you don't put anything vital here!
 The example below shows one of our templates overlaid onto a leaflet so that you can see the bleed area (as well as the trim, safe zone and crop marks).
-The bleed area is the bit of artwork between the black trim line (this shows you what you end up with after the item is finished) and the red bleed line.
-The bottom picture shows the leaflet when it has been finished.
+The bleed area is the bit of artwork between the black trim line (which shows you where the guillotine will cut) and the red edge of bleed line.
+The bottom left picture shows the leaflet when it has been finished.
 Note that the bleed area has been trimmed off.

 We print on large sheets of paper with multiple sets of artwork "imposed" on each sheet.
-These then need to be cut up on a large guillotine and before going on to further finishing.
+These are then cut up on a large guillotine before going on to further finishing.
 Very slight variations in the positioning of your job on a sheet will creep in during the printing and finishing processes.
 For instance, differences in the moisture content of the paper may cause the sheet to vary in size by a tiny amount after printing.

-Now imagine a page with a solid green colour all the way to the edge.
-Without bleeds, you may end up with a tiny white "line" at the edge of the green.
-Your eye would be drawn to that thin white line, even noticing fractions of a millimetre!
-The bleed area ensures that there is enough extra wiggle room to prevent any white lines at the edge of the page.
+Consider what would happen if the artwork page pictured above (child with binoculars) was printed without bleeds.
+Without bleeds, you could end up with a tiny white "line" at the edge of the green grass, as in the bottom right example.
+Your eye will be drawn to that thin white line, even noticing fractions of a millimetre!
+A bleed area ensures that there is enough extra "wiggle" room to prevent any white lines at the edge of the page.

 We recommend that you supply artwork to us with at least 2mm bleed all the way around.
 More doesn't matter, less does.